Shingles are often sold by the bundle and there are usually three bundles per square, but this may differ depending on the shingles you’re using.

-How much will a square of shingles cover?
+How much does 2 square of shingles cover?

 One roofing square, or square of roofing shingles, is the amount of material needed to cover 100 square feet of roof area.
 The term is used by contractors, manufacturers, and suppliers as short hand to describe a roof’s size.
 For example, a 1,800 square foot roof is 18 square.

-How many shingles in 1 square Related Questions
+How many bundles of shingles make 1 square?

 What is 30 squares of shingles?